-I have never been a fan of dressing up any animal, but sadly always see a boost of this trend on social media around the holidays – X-mas and Halloween being the worst of all!
-I understand how humans would think that their cute little fluff looks so adorable in that Santa outfit, but really it isn’t!
+I have never been a fan of dressing up any animal, but sadly always see a boost of dog dress up on social media around the holidays.
+X-mas and Halloween being the worst of all!
+I understand how humans would think that their cute little fluff looks so adorable in that Santa outfit, but their dog might beg to differ!

 Let your dog be and use the technology!